makwaijun/personalwebpagev2/content/Poetry/Poetry1.md

 of that time, that place:

-Imbibing the essence of space,
+Imbibing the essence of the space,

-imparting the spark of emotion,
+imparting the spark of the emotion,

-imprinting the colour of scene,
+imprinting the colour of the scene,

-impounding the beats of heart.
+impounding the beat of the heart.

-Feelings that inevitably get clouded by the whats-beens, and it so must in equal part be,
+They are feelings that inevitably get clouded by the whats-beens, and so

+must in equal part be,

+&nbsp;

 A requiem for the moments gone, a rite for memory's curse:

-For the purest truth of feeling is irreplacable,
+For the purest truth of feeling is that its irreplacable,

 despite the gift of verse.